hvasbath/pyrocko.org-website/source/index.rst

 ****************************************

 Pyrocko is an open source seismology toolbox and library, written in the Python programming language and developed at the `GFZ Potsdam <http://www.gfz-potsdam.de>`_.
+The toolbox architecture is modular and independent, and can be utilized flexibly for a variety of geophysical problems.

-Development is coordinated at http://github.com/pyrocko.
+Development and support is coordinated at http://github.com/pyrocko.

 .. raw:: html